cryptokylin/Deploy-EOSIO-Assert/README.md

 ## STEP 3/3: Setup chain info

-Now we need to call setup action in eosio.assert contracts to register Kylin Testnet onchain.
+Now we need to call setchain action in eosio.assert contracts to register Kylin Testnet onchain.

 Here is the payload: